Vlad-Karpov/don.juan.matus/README.md

 and others...

    - Heap based on AVL and Splay trees (AvlSplayHeap)
+   - Heap based on AVL tree and index by creation node time as AVL tree also (while...)